nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 ```

-Some of these can be viewed as tracks in IGV for example.
+Some of these can be viewed as tracks in IGV:

 `bedtools sort -sizeA -i sample_compared.bed > sample_compared_sorted.bed`